Barn Doors with Shelves: Smart Storage Solutions

 Can I add shelves to an existing barn door installation?
 Yes, as long as you verify that your existing hardware can handle any additional weight (if you're mounting shelves to the door panel), and that your shelf placement respects the clearance requirements above.
 The track and wall mounting don't need to change for flanking shelves — they're independent of the door system.

 What's the best barn door setup for a pantry with shelves?
 A single sliding door with flanking floor-to-ceiling shelving on the wall beside the opening is the most popular and practical setup.
-For wider pantry openings, a double bypass configuration gives you more coverage options.
+Skip a bypass here — the rear door has to slide behind the front one, so only the front door could ever carry a shelf, which defeats the point.
+For a wide pantry, keep the single door and add the extra storage on the flanking wall shelving rather than on a second door.

 Do barn doors with shelves work in small bathrooms?
 They're particularly well-suited to small bathrooms.
 The sliding door eliminates swing clearance, and flanking shelves replace the freestanding storage that would otherwise eat into floor space.
 Keep shelf depth to 6–8 inches and match your hardware finish to your existing fixtures for a cohesive look.